cfjedimaster/raymondcamden2018/_posts/2006/10/20/2006-10-20-Spry-Updated.md

     &lt;div class="TabbedPanelContent"&gt; Tab 2 Content &lt;/div&gt;
     &lt;div class="TabbedPanelContent"&gt;

       &lt;p&gt;Default Panel set to open the 3rd panel onLoad.
-Spry has a 0 based counting system, so the constructor option {defaultTab: 2} will open the 3rd panel. &lt;/p&gt;
+Spry has a 0 based counting system, so the constructor option {% raw %}{defaultTab: 2}{% endraw %} will open the 3rd panel. &lt;/p&gt;
       &lt;p&gt;.TabbedPanels class has been set to a width of 500 pixels, so all widgets that use that class on this page will be that width. &lt;/p&gt;
       &lt;p&gt;Also, tabindex=&quot;0&quot; has to be set on every tab element for keyboard navigation to work correctly. &lt;/p&gt;
     &lt;/div&gt;